 2. Find the elements that are relevant

 A pattern of elements that works great for one type of product might not give the same results for another.
-For example, organising and connecting are essential elements of the smartphone industry.
+For example, organizing and connecting are essential elements of the smartphone industry.
 However, these elements don’t play a central role in the clothing industry.
 The latter focuses more on offering variety and aesthetics.
 Another essential element of the clothing industry is avoiding hassles.
 Think of free shipping and a straightforward return policy.
 To make a great product, you need to understand the pattern of value for the specific product niche.

 3. Create a solid basis of functional elements

 Let’s continue with the example of the smartphone and clothing industries.
 If you look up the elements mentioned before, you’ll notice that most of these are functional.
 In other words, the lowest tier of the pyramid is the most important.
 The five most essential elements in the smartphone industry are all functional in nature.
-These are quality, reducing effort, variety, organising and connecting.
+These are quality, reducing effort, variety, organizing and connecting.
 So none of the shiny higher-order elements!
 Good products have a solid basis of functional elements.
 This also makes sense from the perspective of the good old pyramid of needs by Maslow.
 First, you should have your basic biological needs covered.
 Only then can you aim for more complex needs.

 4. There’s no substitute for good quality

 We mentioned that different product niches have different patterns of value.
 However, there is one element that all industries have in common.
-For each sector, the most critical customer needs to fulfil is quality.
+For each sector, the most critical customer needs to fulfill is quality.
 If there’s a significant shortfall on product quality, no other element can make up for it!